Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 To complement the book, a number of products were hurried into stores to support the film.
 These included Victory Gramophone Records and sheet music of the main songs, as well as film star cards for White, Delaney and other members of the cast

-The music of George B. Meyer and Al Bryan's "You Baby Me - I'll Baby You" is playing in the background.
+The music by George B. Meyer and Al Bryan is available to play or download here in the Woolworhs Museum.
+Choose a song from the menu at the foot of the page and we'll play it for you, and show you a series of stills from the movie.
 The sheet music appears in The Witmark No. 2 Songbook.
 The song is copyright M. Witmark and Sons, New York.

 Vitaphone recorded the sound for the early First National Pictures musicals.
 This is their logo from 1929.
 (They also provided the sound for Warner Brothers)Sadly the original movie has been lost.
 At the time of writing there appears to be no surviving copy.
 Much the film library of First National Pictures was lost after a merger with Warner Brothers in the 1930s.
 It is rumoured that UCLA in Los Angeles has a copy of the original Vitaphone soundtrack, and perhaps one day someone will find a set of original reels in the attic, so that people can enjoy the film once again.